 How to #BeTheFirst in SA to get your hands on Fenty Beauty and Fenty Skin

-Arc is giving you the chance to shop Rihanna's iconic products before anyone else through pre-orders online and an unmissable midnight shopping event
+Arc is giving you the chance to shop Rihanna's iconic products before anyone else through pre-orders online and unmissable midnight shopping events

 Get ready for the most-anticipated beauty drop of the year: Rihanna's coveted brands Fenty Beauty and Fenty Skin are landing in Africa on May 27 — and Arc, SA's premier beauty-focused shopping destination, is giving you the chance to shop them first.